mattan-d/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 Enrolling in or Upgrading to the Verified Track
 ************************************************

-Being in the :ref:`Verified track<SFD Verified Track>` of a course means that you are eligible to receive a certificate when you pass the course with a required grade.
+Being in the :ref:`verified track<SFD Verified Track>` of a course means that you are eligible to receive a certificate when you pass the course with a required grade.